parasiticleech/parasiticleech.github.io/reviews.md

 ---
-layout: home
+layout: page
-title: Clyde's Product Reviews
+title: All Reviews
-subtitle: A collection of articles and reviews
+subtitle: Comprehensive product and service reviews to help you make informed decisions
 ---

-Welcome to Best Reviews!
-I'm Clyde Barker, and I provide honest, thorough reviews to help you make informed purchasing decisions.

-## Latest Reviews
+# All Product Reviews

+Below you'll find a complete list of all my product and service reviews.
+Each review follows a consistent methodology including hands-on testing, standardized scoring, and real-world use cases.

 <div class="posts-list">
-  {% assign sorted_posts = site.posts | sort: 'date' | reverse %}
-  {% for post in sorted_posts limit:10 %}
+  {% for post in site.posts %}
     <article class="post-preview">
       <a href="{{ post.url | relative_url }}">
         <h2 class="post-title">{{ post.title }}</h2>